- 50g pinhead oatmeal

 - 300ml pot double cream

 Spread the oatmeal and sugar evenly over a tray lined with foil.
-Toast under a medium grill for 10-15 mins, until browned and caramelised – stir regularly to prevent the mix from burning.
-Leave to cool on the tray before peeling from the parchment.
+Toast under a medium grill for 10-15 mins, until browned and caramelised – stir regularly to prevent the mix from burning and sticking.
+Leave to cool on the tray before peeling off.
 Break into small chunks and set aside.
 Grease and line a 900g loaf with cling film, making sure that it does not tear.

 Push the raspberries through a sieve into a bowl to remove any seeds and create a purée.
 Stir in the whisky, if using, and set aside.
 Whisk the eggs and honey in a large bowl over a pan of barely simmering water until pale, thick and roughly doubled in volume, then remove from the heat.